pfrazee/pfrazee.github.io/_posts/2015-03-25-why-johnny-cant-encrypt.md

 layout: post
 title: Why Johnny Can't Encrypt
 banner: whyjohnnycantencrypt.jpg
+desc: A user study was conducted with 12 security novices attempting to use PGP.
+Here are the results.
 ---

 A user study was conducted with 12 security novices attempting to use PGP.